IASLC Neoadjuvant Therapy in Lung Cancers Initiatives

 Phase 3: Lung Cancer Neoadjuvant Trial Endpoint Database (LCNTED)

-In the final phase of the IASLC Neoadjuvant Therapies in Lung Cancer Initiative, a multidisciplinary group will identify the data necessary, collect the required information from neoadjuvant trials worldwide, and execute the statistical analyses to support the use of pathologic response as a determinant of long-term outcomes.
+In the final phase of the IASLC Neoadjuvant Therapies in Lung Cancer Initiative, aims to accomplish the ultimate goal of establishing pathologic response in surgical resection specimens following neoadjuvant therapies (MPR and pCR) as predictors of long-term clinical benefit in patients with stages I to III lung cancers.
 This process has been accomplished in the CTNeoBC pooled analysis project analyzing neoadjuvant trials in breast cancers.

 Following the lead of CTNeoBC in breast cancers, Phase 3 of the initiative will: